Guayanilla, Puerto Rico: History

-Guayanilla was founded by Puerto Rican criollos.
-The original name was Guadianilla in memory of a river and town of the same name in Spain.
-However, it was changed to Guayanilla to resemble a native word in the Taíno language.
-The name Guayanilla is derived from a combination of Guaynia and Santa Maria de Guadianilla.
+Guayanilla was founded by Spanish settlers.
+The original name was Guadianilla in memory of a river and town of the same name in main land Spain.
+However, it was changed to Guayanilla due to common mis-pronouncement.
+The name Guayanilla is derived from Santa María de Guadianilla.

-The first Europeans settled in this area in 1511.
+Europeans settlers commence in this area in 1511.
 In 1756, Yauco was founded as a town.
 Then Guayanilla was a borough of Yauco.
 Due to the very fertile lands and access to the local port where most of the local commerce occurred, Guayanilla became an important agricultural center where sugarcane was cultivated.
 Guayanilla grew quickly and was established as a separate municipality on February 27, 1833 by Governor Miguel de la Torre.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
+The Autonomous Community of Puerto Rico was ceded by Spain in the aftermath of the invasion and North-American-Spanish War under the terms of the Treaty of Paris of 1898 and became a colony and territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Guayanilla was 9,540.

 On September 20, 2017 Hurricane Maria struck Puerto Rico.
 In Guayanilla, the hurricane triggered numerous landslides and caused major destruction with an estimated 600 homes losing their roof and 300 homes completely destroyed.
 Roads, crops and structures were destroyed by the winds and flooding.